 I have always loved to sing Christmas carols that tell of Christ's birth and Easter carols that tell of his death and resurrection.
 I have often thought of Jesus as a baby and then, though I had followed the biblical account showing him briefly as a young boy in the temple, I had quickly jumped to Jesus as a grown man, never giving much thought to imagining the journey from the manger to adulthood.
-That changed this year when we had our first child.
+That changed when we had our first child.

 After months of painstakingly counting and recounting the days till her arrival, Eliza Joy came on March 2nd.
 A lasting memory for me that day was the cutting of the cord as this little, very real, independent person nestled so dependently upon me.
 But I think the scariest moment for us was putting her in her bright, shiny new car seat and walking out of the hospital with her.
 I thought, What now?
 I don't know anything about babies!
 I can't remember anything I heard in the prenatal classes.
 Will she survive the night?